 Panama has not ratified any of the International Conventions related to Ship Arrests.
-However where the applicable law to the claim is that of a country which has ratified any Convention the Maritime Courts of Panama will enforce it in cases where the law of the flag or the law of a particular country applies to the dispute.
-Panama adopted a statutory provision for the determination of the applicable law.
+However where the applicable law to the underlying claim is that of a country which has ratified any Convention the Maritime Courts of Panama will enforce it in cases where the law of the flag or the law of a particular country applies to the dispute.
+In the area of conflicts of law Panama adopted a statutory provision for the determination of the applicable law.